benhamilton/benhamilton.github.io/about.md

 permalink: /about/
 ---

 Ben Hamilton implements, configures and customises SugarCRM to help clients streamline their processes and workflow.
-Effective first, efficent second.
+Effective first, efficient second.

 Having been in the Information Technology industry since 1995 he has a wealth of experience that he brings to bear on the day to day issues he assists clients with.